 Asian Hornets: How to keep your home and garden safe

-MyBuilder.com, the reliable way to hire tradespeople, has put together some advice on how people can protect their home and garden from any potential invader.
+MyBuilder.com, the reliable way to hire tradespeople, has put together some advice on how to protect your home and garden from any potential invader.
 From removing food sources to sealing off gaps in your brickwork, there are many actions that can be taken to discourage hornets and other pests.

 Hornets of any variety are not desirable to have around, but Asian hornets are particularly problematic.
 They have been responsible for wiping out honeybee populations across Europe, and can kill as many as 50 bees a day.
 They can also deliver a nasty sting to humans, which can be serious should you be allergic.

-“While it’s currently unlikely that people will see any Asian hornets, like any pests, it’s harder to get rid of them once they’ve arrived than it is to prevent them in the first place.
+“While it’s currently unlikely that most of us in the UK will see any Asian hornets, like any pests, it’s harder to get rid of them once they’ve arrived than it is to prevent them in the first place.
 Any sightings should be reported via the Asian Hornets Watch app.

 “Removing food remnants and rubbish is a simple step to take, but for increased protection you should check the seals on your windows and for any gaps in our brickwork.
 It seems like Asian Hornets are here in the UK to stay now, so proper measures may become necessary - and are useful to prevent other pests, too.”